Learning Geometry-Aware Nonprehensile Pushing and Pulling with Dexterous Hands: Experiments

-\emph{Fixed Hand Pose}: Inspired by prior pushing work~\cite{wang2023dynamicresolution}, we manually define a ``spatula'' hand pose with the fingers spread flat (see Figure~\ref{fig:fix_pose}) to assess whether simple flat-hand strategies suffice for diverse objects.
-We perform a case study on the 6 objects in Figure~\ref{fig:object_vis} that are taller than \SI{20}{\centi\meter}.
+\emph{Fixed Hand Pose}: Inspired by prior pushing work~\cite{wang2023dynamicresolution}, we manually define a ``spatula'' hand pose with the fingers spread flat (see Fig.~\ref{fig:fix_pose}) to assess whether simple flat-hand strategies suffice for diverse objects.
+We perform a case study on the 6 objects in Fig.~\ref{fig:object_vis} that are taller than \SI{20}{\centi\meter}.
 We push each object 10 times and get a relatively low 18/60 success rate, suggesting insufficient object support.